-RESOLUTION NO. 3066, as Amended
+RESOLUTION NO. 3093

-A RESOLUTION of the Port Commission of the Port of Seattle establishing a Code of Ethics for Commissioners.
+A RESOLUTION of the Port Commission of the Port of Seattle revising the Port's Code of Ethics for Commissioners to conform to portions of Senate Bill No. 5149 concerning acceptance of gifts by elected officials.

 WHEREAS, high moral and ethical standards among public officials are essential to good government; and